physrisk/model-repository/README.md

 # Physics of Risk model repository

 This repository stores development code for the models that are, or will be, featured on [Physics of Risk](http://rf.mokslasplius.lt/) blog.
 All of the respective descriptions of the models will be published on [Physics of Risk](http://rf.mokslasplius.lt/) blog.

-Raw markdown files behind the posts and pages on Physics of Risk are stored in another GitHub repository: [https://github.com/akononovicius/physRisk-content-repository](https://github.com/akononovicius/physRisk-content-repository).
+These are available from another GitHub repository: [https://github.com/akononovicius/physRisk-content-repository](https://github.com/akononovicius/physRisk-content-repository).

-Images and other external files are not uploaded to any GitHub repository.

 ## Dependencies